MassMesh/blog/_posts/2019-04-14-wireless-community-networks-in-action.markdown

 categories: research
 ---

 [Wireless community networks (WCNs)](https://communitytechnology.github.io/docs/cck/introduction/about-community-wireless/) provide a viable alternative to corporate or municipal wireless networks.
-They grow by installing wireless hardware in households and on rooftops that recieve *and* broadcast Internet signal. **In a WCN, everyone on the network is a contributor rather than simply an idle consumer.** While a network where everyone is a contributor may sound radical or even far-fetched, there are many projects under active development in the United States that exemplify its feasibility.
-These projects tend to focus on closing the [digital divide](https://en.wikipedia.org/wiki/Digital_divide), and provide models for those of us trying to build community owned internet infrastructure in our own cities.
-I have compiled a (probably incomplete) list of these projects and some key aspects of their story.
+They grow through collective action focused on installing wireless hardware in households and on rooftops to recieve *and* broadcast Internet signal. **In a WCN, everyone on the network is a contributor rather than simply a consumer.**

+While a network where everyone is a contributor may sound radical or even far-fetched, there are many projects under active development in the United States that exemplify its feasibility.
+Most of these projects are [mesh networks,](https://en.wikipedia.org/wiki/Mesh_networking) which are just one kind of network capable of achieving the goal of community ownership.
+Mesh networks are particularly optimal for this purpose, though, because they are dynamic -- routers can be disconnected at random without the network breaking down.
+For those interested in the nitty-gritty technical details of meshing protocols, see the [Yggdrasil](https://github.com/yggdrasil-network), [CJDNS](https://github.com/cjdelisle/cjdns/), [BMX](https://github.com/bmx-routing/), [B.A.T.M.A.N.](https://openwrt.org/docs/guide-user/network/wifi/mesh/batman), and/or [babeld](https://github.com/jech/babeld) projects.

+All of the projects I've presented below focus on closing the [digital divide](https://en.wikipedia.org/wiki/Digital_divide), but some have taken a more active approach to this goal.
+In particular, DCTP and Red Hook have stood out in this regard.
+NYC Mesh has probably the most efficient operational setup, and is a model for rapid expansion.
+Ultimately, each has its own strengths, weaknesses, actors, neighborhoods, needs, and level of maturity.
+This diversity of networks is one of the strengths of the WCN model, but a good synopsis of existing projects is rare online.
+If you would like to see your network represented on this list, or have any additions/corrections, please [contact the author!](mailto:lurker@riseup.net)

 ## 1. Detroit Community Technology Project